 Sacred Healing Medicine on Sacred Aboriginal Lands: The Cactus of Peace and Vision

-People all across the world are using consciousness altering psychedelic substances for many reasons, and viewing them in many different ways; perhaps quite dissimilar to my perspective and the way I choose to speak and write about them.
+People all across the world are using consciousness altering psychedelic substances for many reasons, and viewing them in many different ways.

 Taking psychedelics recreationally at a festival with the intent of fun.